ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 The keys ``scheduler_headnode``, ``scheduler_queue`` and ``scheduler_account`` are
 optional and should be specified in a similar manner to Fluent's scheduler options.
 Here, the :func:`launch_fluent <ansys.fluent.core.launcher.launcher.launch_fluent>`
-method returns a :class:`SlurmFuture <ansys.fluent.core.launcher.slurm_launcher.SlurmFuture>`
+function returns a :class:`SlurmFuture <ansys.fluent.core.launcher.slurm_launcher.SlurmFuture>`
 instance from which the PyFluent session can be extracted.
 For a detailed usage, see the documentation of the :mod:`slurm_launcher <ansys.fluent.core.launcher.slurm_launcher>` module.